polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Participate in PyTorch robotics channel intro to the embedded system have a lot of fun time listen to Madalin and immerse myself in the time with classmates.
 ![][image61]
 * As I received Dan's letter from Kaggle yesterday and read to the sentence "with a community of like-minded learners", I immediately reading and play with https://www.kaggle.com/learn/intermediate-machine-learning and https://www.kaggle.com/learn/intro-to-machine-learning for a little bit while and tell myself focus on writing project where am I.

+#### Halwai Aftab Hasan

+* Complete the Intro to Deep Learning with Developer Circles from Facebook course today.
+* Organize Meetup for Deep Learning with Developer Circles from Facebook By Sunday.
+* Thinking about project challenge to participate alone and create my own dataset and everything which help for society and community.
+* Encourage My friends @cibaca @Bearbear @Hitoishi Das @Shivam Raisharma @Harkirat @Sarah Majors @Samuela Anastasi @Frida  #60daysofudacity
+![][image62]